 Companies sell their goods or services to other businesses in the network and receive trade credits (or barter “dollars”) in exchange, which they can use to buy goods and services from other member businesses.

 iTrade Pay offers full business consulting to start ups that will explore all avenues of cash expenditures that may be needed during the first year.
-We develop a plan with you that may include a line of credit to help get you started without the out of pocket cash expense.
+We develop a plan with you to help get you started without the out of pocket cash expense.